codewithkevin/draw/README.md

 # draw App

-It is a simple program that takes allows users to draw items
+It is a simple program that allows users to draw items using Turtle library